Recipes

 These examples are intended to show how you can use multiple operators together so you get an idea of how you can perform complex data manipulation.

-Please see the details operator docs for details on each individual operator.
+Please see the details for details on each individual operator.

 We have an array and we want to find the elements with a particular name.